 Here's the well-known birthday problem: There are 23 people at a party.
 What is the likelihood that at least two of these guests will celebrate their birthday the same day?
 (We assume that one

 year has 356 days and none of the guests are born on a leap year)

-A common search via the well-known search engines reveals various solutions, whose numbers have been put aside the famous permutation sign (!).
+A common search via the well-known search engines reveals various solutions using the famous permutation sign (!).
 The list of concrete formulas for solving the birthday problem will not been shown here, there are all too complicated for us.

-In the following Excel we have listed our 23 guests who can have their birthday between 01.01 (day 1) and 31.12 (day 365).
-In cell F4 we used a matrix formula of Excel, which determines the number of multiple entries.
+In the following Excel we have listed our 23 guests with their birthday between 01.01 (day 1) and 31.12 (day 365).
+In cell F4 we used a matrix formula of Excel which determines the number of multiple entries.
 We present the result of a simulation with 10,000 iterations.
-So we see that the probability that at least two guests have birthday on the same day is over 50%!
+So we see that the probability that at least two guests have birthday the same day is over 50%!
 Well, would you have expected the result?

-Instead of relying on arithmetic calculations using permutations that most people perceive as difficult (so do we), a simple formula in Excel in combination with a simulation is enough to achieve
+Instead of relying on arithmetic calculations using permutations, that most people perceive as difficult (so do we), a simple formula in Excel in combination with a simulation is enough to

-Or better: if you bet on two soccer players having brithday on the same day (given the the starting line-up of both teams, including the referee), you will probably win the bet with a more than 50% chance.
+So, if you bet on two soccer players having birthday at the same day (given the starting line-up of both teams, including one referee), you will probably win with more than a 50% chance.
 Have fun!